Pescado Rabioso

-Pescado Rabioso (Rabid Fish) were an Argentinian rock band led by Argentine musician Luis Alberto Spinetta from 1971 to 1973.
-Initially a trio accompanied by drummer Black Amaya and bassist Osvaldo "Bocón" Frascino, they became a quartet with the addition of keyboardist Carlos Cutaia.
+Pescado Rabioso (Rabid Fish) was an Argentine band led by musician Luis Alberto Spinetta, from 1971 to 1973.
+Initially a trio accompanied by drummer Black Amaya and bassist Osvaldo "Bocón" Frascino, it became a quartet with the addition of keyboardist Carlos Cutaia.
 Finally, David Lebón replaced Frascino in 1972 and featured on the album Pescado 2.

-In spite of their short life, they are still considered an important and influential piece of Argentine rock history.
-They were the second major band of Spinetta, created after Almendra's break up in the late 1960s and a seven-month trip through Brazil, United States and Europe.
+In spite of its short life, Pescado Rabioso is still considered an important and influential piece of Argentine rock history.
+It was the second major band of Spinetta, created after Almendra's break up in the late 1960s and a seven-month trip through Brazil, United States and Europe.

 Although labeled under the band's name due to legal terms with his record company, Pescado Rabioso's final album Artaud is actually a complete solo effort from Spinetta.

-The song Stepdad from Eminem's album Music to Be Murdered By (2020) samples Pescado Rabioso's Peteribí from Pescado 2.